jpbe-network/peering/README.md

 Just fork this repository, add yourself to ```peers.yaml``` and create a pull request.
 Thats it!

-Now, when your pull request is accepted and merged, our system is going to configure your session with in an hour or so.
+Now, when your pull request is accepted and merged, our system (lovely called PeerBot) is going to configure your session with in an hour or so.
 The system setup a peering session for every exchange we have in common.
 So please keep your PeeringDB up-to-date as this is our datasource.
 In the meantime you could setup your side, so the session come up when the system is finished.